phngyn/Webscrape_Rings/README.md

     1. Color

 ## Future plans
-The script will pull listings from all categories and all attributes.
+- The script will pull listings from all categories and all attributes.
+- The script needs to detect when a post is removed from the website and remove it from the list
+- Detect duplicate entries or update existing entries
+- Break up script up into parts instead one run
+- Add error handling for:
+    - Invalid links